Macrometacorp/docs/docs/photoniq/p3/how-p3-works.md

    - This job is handled by the Analyzer and Validator to ensure the new rules are effective and do not break page functionality or aesthetics.

 6. **Optimization Rule Validation**:
-   - The Analyzer assesses the page against the configured optimizers and formulates a set of rules.
+   - The Analyzer uses machine learning to assess the page against the configured optimizers and formulates a set of rules.
    - The Validator then checks these rules using computer vision techniques to ensure they do not visually or functionally disrupt the page.
 It tests across various device resolutions to ensure broad compatibility.

 7. **Finalizing Optimizations**: